Taking a customer centric approach will significantly increase business value and profitability by actively creating a profitable customer portfolio.

 Product centric thinking leads us to think that value for the business comes from the revenue or fees created by products.
-However, the value actually comes from the people (customers) who make decisions about what to purchase, how often, whether to stay with you, and provide positive or negative word of mouth.
+However, the value actually comes from the people (customers) who make decisions.
+These decisions are about what to purchase, how often, whether to stay with you, and whether provide positive or negative word of mouth.

 Profitability for a business comes as a direct outcome of the customer portfolio.
-Whether we are talking about businesses (for profit, large, medium or small), Government Owned Corporations, or a not-for-profit organisations, the value they create is a sum of the customer portfolio.
+Whether we are talking about businesses (for profit, large, medium or small), Government Owned Corporations, or a not-for-profit organisations.
+The value they create is a sum of the customer portfolio.

-The value from your Customer Portfolio (or customer base) is the cumulative sum of your customers, the number and value of those customers.
-The number is literally the sum of customers, and then over time the ones you add, minus the customers you lose.
+The value from your Customer Portfolio (or customer base) is the cumulative sum of your customers.
+The number and value of those customers.
+The number is literally the sum of customers.
+And then over time the ones you add, minus the customers you lose.
 Their value then is the margin per customer, revenue earned through these customers, less the cost to serve.

 If you retain a certain portion of your customers each year there is an attributable value for the life of the customer ( estimated Customer Lifetime Value or eCLV).
 For example, if you retain customers at 80% and gain 100 new customers in year one, then in year two you will still have 80 of these customers, in year two you will still have 64 of these customers, and so on.
-Are these customers paying subscription fees, repurchasing and what is the ongoing costs to serve..?
+Are these customers paying subscription fees, repurchasing and what are the ongoing costs to serve..?

-High levels of negative word of mouth can increase service costs, acquisition costs and loss rates, but it is always relative to alternatives available to your chosen customers.
+High levels of negative word of mouth can increase costs.
+Such as cost-to-serve, acquisition costs and loss rates, but it is always relative to alternatives available to your chosen customers.
 For example, some telcos have a high percentage of customers giving negative-word-of-mouth (detractors), but they may not be that concerned as long as the alternative telco has just as many or more detractors.

 Most businesses have an ongoing relationship with their customers and this is where most of the ongoing revenue comes from.
-The customer behaviour – repurchasing and word of mouth – created by the ongoing relationship is a significant driver of the profitability of the customer portfolio.
+The customer behaviour of repurchasing and word of mouth (created by the ongoing relationship) is a significant driver of the profitability of the customer portfolio.

-Customer feedback was introduced to online businesses in the late 1990’s but now with almost every business having an online presence, customer reviews drive search results and significantly influence customer decision-making.
-If you are planning a holiday away or an interstate business trip, most likely your choice of the hotel where you plan to stay will be influenced by the reviews of other customers, or what others have told you.
+Online businesses introduced customer feedback in the late 1990’s but now almost every business has an online presence.
+Customer reviews drive search results and significantly influence customer decision-making.
+For example, if you are planning a holiday away or an interstate business trip, your choice of the hotel where you plan to stay.
+You will most likely be influenced by the reviews of other customers, or what others have told you.

-In summary, the value of the business is derived from the customer portfolio.
+The value of the business is derived from the customer portfolio.
 The cumulative value of each customer.
-That value is made up of the dollar value and the word of mouth value combined.
+This value the dollar value of each customer combined and their word of mouth value.
 And this value is a predictor of the future value of the business.